nharjes/nharjes/README.md

 🏀 I'm a huge NBA fan.
 Whether it's watching the games or keeping up with the latest stats, I'm always up for some basketball talk.

-🤝 I embrace collaboration and networking opportunities while continually expanding my expertise in the diverse field of IT.

 <b />